Ekitji/Files/README.md

 * winlogbeat-evtxtojson.yml

 Make a new directory in C:\Users\Ekitji\Desktop\Simulapter where you put all your EVTX files you want to parse and simulate, or simply put them in your root folder where the script is located.
+The script will check powershell scripts root folder recursively for EVTX-files.
-In my example i will call it evtx_files
+In my example i will create a directory in C:\Users\Ekitji\Desktop\Simulapter and call it evtx_files and put the EVTX files there.

 Run the script and answer the popup boxes where you can type what username, hostname etc you want to simulate.

 User will be prompted when the parsing and population is finished.

                                    ALL FILES SAVED
         For all untouched files   C:\Users\Ekitji\Desktop\Simulapter\converted\allinoneraw.ndjson